 In our finding, seizure for more than 30 minutes has significant clinical factors for hearing loss following AES in children.
 The precise correlation between seizure and hearing loss in AES children remains unknown.
-However, a seizure is suspected to be associated with neuronal damage, and thus, it is the exact cause of sensorineural hearing loss.
-Nerve damage is multifactor causes such as bacterial toxins, cytotoxic products from immune cells and pathological process of intracranial complications.
+However, a seizure is suspected to be associated with neuronal damage, and thus, it has the exact cause of sensorineural hearing loss.
+Nerve damage is multifactor causes such as bacterial toxins, cytotoxic products from immune cells and pathological process of intracranial complications^{8,10}.
 Another theory suggests that toxins released by bacteria and inflammatory mediators as the host response to the infection trigger neuron cell apoptosis.
 For example, pneumolysin, released by S. pneumonia and MMP, which are inflammatory mediators, cause necrosis of the cerebral cortex.
-Furthermore, nerve damage causes hearing loss 11,20.
-According to Santoso LA 2020 study result, risk factors for poor outcomes in patients with acute encephalitis were focal seizure and age > 1 year old.
-Poor outcome in that study means patients still have severe neurological abnormalities at discharge, such as death, sensory impairment, spasticity, mental retardation, ataxia, blindness. seizures, aphasia, and weakness.
+Furthermore, nerve damage causes hearing $loss^{11,20}$.
+According to Santoso LA 2020^4 study result, risk factors for poor outcomes in patients with acute encephalitis were focal seizure and age > 1 year old.
+Poor outcome in that study means patients still have severe neurological abnormalities at discharge, such as death, sensory impairment, spasticity, mental retardation, ataxia, blindness, seizures, aphasia, and weakness.

 We also identified decreased consciousness (GCS<8) as a significant clinical characteristic for hearing loss following AES in children.
 Besides damage in the level of neurons, it is also presumed that decreased consciousness is associated with increased intracranial pressure.
-It results from toxic mediators release and interstitial edema due to changes in blood -brain barrier permeability.
+It results from toxic mediators release and interstitial edema due to changes in blood-brain barrier permeability.
 In addition, exudates also cause damage to the vestibulocochlear nerve, cochlea, and labyrinth, thus resulting in sensorineural hearing loss.
-Moreover, lipopolysaccharide from the cell wall is also suspected of causing sterile labyrinthitis, perineuritis, and vestibulocochlear damage.
-Hearing loss following AES children and decreased consciousness probably have the exact cause: damage in the neuron level.
-Low GCS is frequently found in children in the older age group.
-However, brain oedema is suspected to correlate with bacterial toxin and inflammatory mediators release, thus reflecting neuron damage that probably causes hearing loss.
+Moreover, lipopolysaccharide from the cell wall is also suspected of causing sterile labyrinthitis, perineuritis, and vestibulocochlear damage^{20,21}.
+Hearing loss following AES children and decreased consciousness probably has the same cause, damage in the neuron level.
+Low GCS is frequently found in children in the older age group4.

+Although it is suspected that brain edema has a correlation with bacterial toxin and inflammatory mediators release, thus reflecting neuron damage which probable cause hearing loss.
 In our study, it turns out different results.
-In some existing literature, it is found that in postmeningitis patients, there is abnormal ossification in the left ear cochlea and cochlea ossification in the left and right ear.
+In some existing literature, it is found that in post-meningitis patients, there is abnormal ossification in the left ear cochlea and cochlea ossification in the left and right ear22.
 In another finding, brain edema is uncommon.
 It is assumed that brain edema associated with the central nervous system and meninges inflammation causes disturbances in meningeal blood vessels, thus impairing blood flow.

-Furthermore, vascular impairment causes mixed cerebral edema, interstitial edema due to cerebral fluid resorption impairment at arachnoid villi and vasogenic edema due to increasing hematomeningeal barrier permeability.
+Furthermore, vascular impairment causes mixed cerebral edema, interstitial edema due to cerebral fluid resorption impairment at arachnoid villi and vasogenic edema due to increasing hematomeningeal barrier permeability^{23,24}.
 Despite that pathophysiologic, the direct correlation between brain edema and hearing loss remains unknown.
 An animal study demonstrated when the brain inflamed during meningitis, it releases pro-inflammatory cytokines such as IL-6 and leukocyte recruiting protein (ICAM).
-It suggests that proinflammatory cytokines cause brain edema and hearing loss due to neuronal damage in pre and postsynapse nerve.
+It suggests that pro-inflammatory cytokines cause brain edema and hearing loss due to neuronal damage in pre and post synapse nerve25.